folkertdev/reversible-debugger/tfp-submission/paper.md

     transaction b a Address
 ```

-The Global type can then be projected onto a participant, resulting in a local type
+The Global type can then be projected onto a participant, resulting in a local type.
+The local type describes interactions between a participant and the central message queue.
-containing sends and receives, and offers and selects.
+Specifically, sends and receives, and offers and selects.
 The projection of `globalType` onto `a` and `b`
-would be equivalent to:
+is equivalent to:

 ```haskell
 aType :: LocalType MyType